theronpatrick/gyrados/gyrados/README.md

 One known limitation is that "Category" is enumerated but has filter type "has any", so correct input is really a multi-select for this, but implementing or using a library for a custom multi-select dropdown seemed out of scope for this exercise.
 Check boxes could work too for this small data set, but in more realistic cases there'd be 10+ categories, so it really should be in a dropdown.

 There were also a couples errors I found in `datastore.js`.
 The first product lists `property_values` instead of `properties`.
-Also, it is missing a comma after its first product's `propert_type`.
+Also, it is missing a comma after its first product's `property_type`.